-Understanding Malaria: Why Should Australians Worry About Malaria?
+Understanding Malaria: Should Australians be Concerned?

-At least 200 million people are infected every year, with some 600,000 deaths.
+At least 200 million people are infected with malaria every year, with an estimated 400,000 deaths annually (WHO 2020).

 There are five main species of Plasmodium that cause malaria in humans.
 They differ somewhat in areas where they mainly occur, the symptoms they cause, and treatment required.

 Plasmodium falciparum causes the most serious and life-threatening illness, potentially resulting in liver or kidney failure, convulsions or coma.

 Plasmodium vivax generally causes a less serious illness but is able to lie dormant in humans for months or years.
 It causes many cases of malaria in the Asia-Pacific region.

 Plasmodium ovale generally causes a less serious illness but is able to lie dormant in humans for months or years.